TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesFileFolder.rst

 .. _fal-using-fal-examples-file-folder:

 ===============================================
-Working With files, folders and file References
+Working With files, folders and file references
 ===============================================

 This chapter provides some examples about interacting